WordPress/gutenberg/packages/block-editor/src/components/media-upload/README.md

 ## Setup

 This is a placeholder component necessary to make it possible to provide an integration with the core blocks that handle media files.
-By default it renders nothing but it provides a way to have it overridden with the `components.MediaUpload` filter.
+By default it renders nothing but it provides a way to have it overridden with the `editor.MediaUpload` filter.

 ```jsx
 import { addFilter } from '@wordpress/hooks';